nicolgit/whoiswho/README.md

 		}
 		```
 		From now you can assign the Azure AD Service Principal identified by the displayName to every Azure Resource via RBAC with the "Reader" role assignment.
-	 3. **WhoIsWho identity Frontend**, represents the front-end and allows the user to authenticate:
+	 3. **WhoIsWho Identity Frontend**, represents the front-end and allows the user to authenticate:
 		``` bash
 		az ad sp create-for-rbac --name {appRegistrationName} --years {numberOfTheYearOfExpirationForGeneratedPassword} --skip-assignment
 		```